VLety/fastApiProject/README.md

 ## Project features:
 * Full-fledged RESTful API server
 * JWT token authentication with expiration period and [optional authorization scopes](https://fastapi.tiangolo.com/advanced/security/oauth2-scopes/#oauth2-scopes)
-* Flexible project configuration via [config files](config/)
+* Flexible project customization and tuning using configuration files
-* CRUD operations for 3 tables: Users and Employees with a relational link to Tickets
+* CRUD operations on 3 objects: User, Employee and Ticket which is relational to Employee
-* PATCH (partially update a resource request) for User's name & password changing
+* PATCH operations on User object for name & password changing
 * RBAC permissions model for each API endpoint

 ## Setup and deploy project to the "clear" AWS Ubuntu EC2 Instance: